Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Collider Analysis

 ~ \, For the SL channel, we cannot differentiate whether the jets are coming from $t/\bar{t}$ or from $W$ at first sight.
 We first compute the invariant mass for each jet pair formed out of all three jets.
 Then for each event we choose the jet pair having invariant mass closest to $M_W$ (within a $30$ GeV window around $M_W$), and tag the corresponding jet pair as originated from $W$.
 From the remaining jets, the leading one is selected as the light jet coming from $t/\bar{t}$.
 At the end, like in the DL channel, we demand that the $\mu_\chi$ and $\tau_h$ must have opposite charges.

 \end{itemize}

-Apart from the pre-selection conditions, we mention about one particular kinematic variable which turns out to be very important in distinguishing the signal from the backgrounds, namely, the collinear mass of $\mu_\chi$-$ \tau_h$ system, $M_{coll}$.
-Let us first construct $M_{coll}$ for the two channels.
+After applying the selections mentioned above, we first reconstruct the mass of $\chi$ for both channel.
 For the DL channel, there are two sources of missing transverse energy $\met$, i.e. the neutrinos generated in the hadronic decay of $\tau$ and those generated from the leptonic decay of $W$.
 For SL channel, the single source of $\met$ is the neutrinos generated from the hadronic decay of $\tau$.
 Using the collinear approximation \cite{ELLIS1988221} for $\tau$ decay, we reconstruct the four momentum of $\tau$.
 The fundamental assumption is that the decay products of $\tau$ are boosted in the direction of $\tau$ itself since $m_{\tau}\,\ll\,m_\chi$.
 Thus we take the projection of $~\met$ vector along the direction of $\tau_h$ which estimates the $p_T$ of $\nu_\tau$.
 Then we calculate the four momentum of the actual $\tau$ by modifying the transverse momentum ($p_T^{\tau_h}$) and energy ($E^{\tau_h}$) of the visible decay product $\tau_h$ by the factor $\beta\,\equiv\,p_T^{\tau_h}/(p_T^{\tau_h}\,+\,p_T^\nu)$.
 The transverse momentum and energy of the actual $\tau$ can be written as :

 Although this approximation is not expected to yield the most accurate result for the DL channel because of two different sources for neutrinos, still we construct the collinear mass $M_{coll}$ of the $\mu_\chi$-$\tau_h$ system using collinear approximation.
 In Figure \ref{fig:mcols}, we depict the normalised distributions of $M_{coll}$ for both DL and SL channels.
 For SL channel, the distributions for different benchmarks peak at $m_\chi = 20$, $60$ and $100$ GeV, respectively.
 For the DL channel, the corresponding distributions peak around $m_\chi$, and not exactly at $m_\chi$, for reasons stated above.